Asthma in Children - Medications

 - Quick-relief medicine is used to

 treat asthma attacks.
 But if your child needs to use quick-relief medicine on more than 2 days a week, the amount and number of controller medicines may be changed.

 Your child's doctor will work with you and your child to

 help find the number and dose of medicines that work best.

 Some parents worry that children who use inhaled

-inhaled corticosteroids compared to children not using them.12 And one study showed a very small difference in height [about 0.5 in.
-(1.3 cm)] in adults who used inhaled corticosteroids as children compared to adults who did not use inhaled corticosteroids.13 But the use of inhaled corticosteroids has important health benefits for children who have asthma.
+inhaled steroid medicines compared to children not using them.12 And one study showed a very small difference in height [about 0.5 in.
+(1.3 cm)] in adults who used inhaled steroid medicines as children compared to adults who did not use these medicines.13 But the use of inhaled steroid medicine has important health benefits for children who have asthma.
 If you are worried about the effects of asthma medicines on your child, talk with your doctor.